-Representation of Theme (Abstractions vs Simulation):
+Representation of Theme (Abstraction vs Simulation):

-The organisers intend the game to be a simulation of the historical period in question, subject to the changes made to facilitate playability.
-However, the game is not intended to be a re-enactment of historical events and the outcome is, in no way, pre-determined.
+The game is inspired by a specific historical period, but certain changes have been made to facilitate playability.
+It is not intended to be a historically-accurate simulation or re-enactment of actual events and the outcome is, in no way, pre-determined.
 The organisers therefore anticipate that the outcome of the game will probably predict a different future for Japan than that which actually arose.